 • Consider feeding a ration balancer product, if you cut back dramatically on grain.
 This will ensure your horse’s vitamin, mineral and other nutritional needs are still met.

 Click here to learn more about ration balancers.

 If your horse is losing weight, you need to safely increase his calories.
 Horses burn calories to stay warm, and if he’s not getting enough when the temperatures drop, he’ll lose weight.

-Older horses are especially prone to winter weight loss, and if you don’t address the situation promptly, it can take a long time to get them back to a healthy weight in spring.
-You have several options:
+Older horses are especially prone to winter weight loss.
+If you don’t address the situation promptly, it can take a long time to get them back to a healthy weight in spring.

 • Switch to a higher calorie feed.
 Simply dumping an extra scoop of regular feed into the bucket can cause dangerous overloads of carbohydrates and sugars.
 Instead, switch to a fat-based, calorie-rich feed formulated to safely add weight to a thin horse.